saucelabs/sauce-school/codelabs/Module1_TestRunner.md

 ### Run Your Test with Docker & Sauce Labs

-Now that you have your config file set up, you can run your tests on a Docker container on your machine (Sauce Control helped set this all up for you) and the results will be sent to Sauce Labs.
+Now that you have your config file set up, you can run your tests on a Docker container on your machine (Testrunner Toolkit helped set this all up for you) and the results will be sent to Sauce Labs.

 Negative
 : Your tests will run more quickly in Docker mode, since you aren't sending you tests to the Sauce Labs Platform, and this mode is good for writing & editing tests.
 Ensure you’ve set the Docker image tag in your `config.yml`